JVital2013/vitality-goes/README.md

 ## System Requirements

-There are different ways to set up the Vitality GOES server. **It is recommended that you run Vitality GOES on your ground station itself** for the most up-to-date information and to simplify setup/maintenance, but it can be run on another machine if you have a sync process set up between the ground station and the Vitality GOES server. *Syncing received images from another machine is outside the scope of Vitality GOES.*
+There are different ways to set up the Vitality GOES server. **It is recommended that you host Vitality GOES on your ground station itself** for the most up-to-date information and to simplify setup/maintenance, but it can be hosted on another machine if you have a sync process set up between the ground station and the Vitality GOES server. *Syncing received images from another machine is outside the scope of Vitality GOES.*

-It is recommended that you use a Debian-based Linux distro to run the Vitality GOES server - something like Raspberry Pi OS, Ubuntu, or Debian itself.
-Running the server on Windows is untested, but should work.
+It is recommended that you use a Debian-based Linux distro to host the Vitality GOES server - something like Raspberry Pi OS, Ubuntu, or Debian itself.
+Hosting the server on Windows will work as well.

 If you enable the video rendering scripts, keep in mind that these scripts may take more power than a low-end machine, like a Raspberry Pi, can provide.
 You may need to offload these tasks to another machine or upgrade your server to something beefier.
-I'm using an old Dell Latitude laptop, which has more than enough power to run goestools, Vitality GOES, and all secondary scripts.
+I'm using a laptop laptop with a 4th generation Core i5 processor, and it has more than enough power to run goestools, Vitality GOES, and all secondary scripts.

 Once configured, any modern web browser can connect to Vitality GOES and view the data.